koheimiya/checkpoint/README.md

     task_label = ['gpu', 'memory']
     ...

-with Cache('./cache'):
+with Graph('./cache'):
     # Label-wise prefix/concurrency control
     SomeDownstreamTask().run_graph(
-        rate_limits={'gpu': 1, 'memory': 2},  # The number of tasks labeled with "gpu" running simultaneously is at most 1 (resp. "memory" is at most 2). prefixes={'gpu': 'jbsub -wait -queue x86_1h -cores 16+1 -mem 64g'}  # Tasks labeled with "gpu" is run with the job-dispatching command "jbsub ...".
+        # The number of tasks labeled with "gpu" running simultaneously is at most 2 (resp. "memory" is at most 1).
+        rate_limits={
+            'gpu': 2,
+            'memory': 1,
+            TaskUsingGPU.task_name: 5,  # Each task is also labeld with `cls.task_name` by default.
+            },
+        prefixes={
+            # Task labeled with "gpu" is run with the job-dispatching command "jbsub ...".
+            # Left labels prevail in the prefix collision.
+            'gpu': 'jbsub -wait -queue x86_1h -cores 16+1 -mem 64g'
+            }
     )
 ```